 - Real-world money can also buy a free revive for every single playthrough.

-- Boss-Only Level: The routes leading up to encounters with Zazz and Eggman typically consist of only a small obstacle course.
+- Boss-Only Level: The routes leading up to encounters with Zazz and Eggman typically consist of only a small strip of road to gather a few rings and maybe an item before the fight starts proper.

 - Console Cameo: The Android robot is a playable character.
 Play fifty times with this character, and you unlock Andronic.
 This is exclusive to Android systems.